jcu-eresearch/DC24-Rich-Data-Capture-Documentation/index.rst

 The EnMaSSe documentation is broken into three sections:

 - User guide explains the application as a whole, application concepts and how to use it.
-- Administrator guide focuses on installation, expected changes that administrators will need to do and general administration during general usage.
+- Administrator guide focuses on installation, expected changes that administrators will need to do and general administration during normal usage.
 - Developer guide outlines the frameworks and libraries used, the project structure and the technical details behind how it was developed.

-All three guides focus on different areas and it is recommended that they are read in the order explained above.
+*All three guides focus on different areas and it is recommended that they are read in the order explained above.*

 Contents: